paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-06.markdown

 As it turned out, the success of the retuning campaign led to Channel 5 using the same identity on screen, with only a minor modification to the logo, simplifying it to one slightly thicker circle for better clarity on screen.
 However, Channel 5's first selection of idents was a mixed bag and didn't seem to match the vivid pre-launch campaign.
 Many consisted of manipulations of the 5 logo and the word five, as well as involving images of flowers, drops of water and clouds -- somewhat American in flavour.

-{% figure 4up "Figure 15: A sequence from one of the first idents for Channel 5" %}
+{% figure figure--image-quartet "Figure 15: A sequence from one of the first idents for Channel 5" %}
 ![Channel 5 launch ident, 1997](/assets/images/essays/dissertation/figure-15a.png)
 ![Channel 5 launch ident, 1997](/assets/images/essays/dissertation/figure-15b.png)
 ![Channel 5 launch ident, 1997](/assets/images/essays/dissertation/figure-15c.png)
 ![Channel 5 launch ident, 1997](/assets/images/essays/dissertation/figure-15d.png)
 {% endfigure %}

-{% figure 4up "Figure 16: Four separate stills from other idents from the set" %}
+{% figure figure--image-quartet "Figure 16: Four separate stills from other idents from the set" %}
 ![Channel 5 launch ident, 1997](/assets/images/essays/dissertation/figure-16a.png)
 ![Channel 5 launch ident, 1997](/assets/images/essays/dissertation/figure-16b.png)
 ![Channel 5 launch ident, 1997](/assets/images/essays/dissertation/figure-16c.png)